elastic/cloud-on-k8s/docs/design/0009-pod-reuse-es-restart.md

             * Enable shards allocations
             * Remove the `restart-phase` annotation from the pod
         * If annotated with `start-coordinated`:
-            * Perform the same steps as above, but wait until *all* ES processes are started before enabling shards allocations
+            * Perform the same steps as for the `start` annotation, but wait until *all* ES processes are started before enabling shards allocations
 * Garbage-collect useless resources
     * Configuration secrets that do not match any pod and existed for more than for ex.
 15min are safe to delete

 #### State machine specifics

-It is important in the algorithm outlined above that:
+In the reconciliation loop algorithm, it is important to note that:

-* any step in a given phase is idempotent.
-For instance, it should be ok to run steps of the `stop` phase over and over again.
+* Any step in a given phase is idempotent.
+For instance, it should be OK to run steps of the `stop` phase over and over again.
-* transition to the next step is resilient to stale cache.
-If a pod is annotated with the `start` phase, it should be ok to perform all steps of the `stop` phase again (no-op).
+* Transition to the next step is resilient to stale cache.
+If a pod is annotated with the `start` phase, it should be OK to perform all steps of the `stop` phase again (no-op).
 However the cache cannot go back in time: once we reach the `start` phase we must not perform the `stop` phase at the next iteration.
 Our apiserver and cache implementation consistency model guarantee this behaviour.
 * the operator can restart at any point: on restart it should get back to the current phase.
 * a pod that should be reused will be reflected in the results of the comparison algorithm.
 However, once its configuration has been updated (but before it is actually restarted), it might not be reflected anymore.
 The comparison would then be based on the "new" configuration (not yet applied to the ES process), and the pod would require no change.
 That's OK: the ES process will still eventually be restarted with this correct new configuration, since annotated in the `start` phase.
 * if a pod is no longer requested for reuse (for ex. user changed their mind and reverted ES spec to the previous version) but is in the middle of a restart process, it will still go through that restart process.
 Depending on when the user reverted back the ES spec, compared to the pod current phase in the state machine: